luciarebolino/DAE_digital-native-workshop/README.md

 *Scraping Street View* explores how to use open web infrastructures as creative and investigative tools.
 Through this workshop, participants will learn how to use the **Google Street View API** to programmatically capture sequences of images from specific locations — transforming them into short, coded video essays.

-The workshop combines **scripting, mapping, and visual storytelling** to reframe familiar platforms such as Google Maps and Street View as open datasets for critical and artistic exploration.
+The workshop combines **scripting, mapping, and visual storytelling** to reframe familiar platforms such as Google Maps and Street View as open datasets for artistic exploration.

 Participants will learn to:
 - Access and use the Google Street View API